avigailtaylor/GeneFEAST/user_guide.md

 <li>further information about terms, such as GO hierarchies and KEGG pathway diagrams;</li>
 <li>external hyperlinks to literature searches for each gene of interest, incorporating additional search terms if you have supplied them.</li>
 </ul>
-Where applicable, community frames have links back to their meta community and also to sibling communities in their meta community (black, dashed arrows); separately, they also have a list of links to terms sharing some gene-set overlap, where that overlap was too weak for membership of the community (black, dotted arrow).</p>
+Where applicable, community frames have links back to their meta community and also to sibling communities in their meta community (black, dashed arrows); separately, they also have a list of links to terms sharing some gene set overlap, where that overlap was too weak for membership of the community (black, dotted arrow).</p>

 <p><b>Term</b> frames have similar, reduced content of community frames.
 In particular, they do not include upset plots and dot plots, and the term-gene heatmap element of their <a href="https://github.com/avigailtaylor/GeneFEAST/blob/main/split_heatmaps.md">split heatmaps</a> is extended to highlight which genes, if any, contribute to enriched terms that have been clustered into a community; in this case the corresponding gene-community pair is depicted in the heatmap.
 Term frames have links back to weakly connected communities (black, dotted arrow).</p>